 Dany Ceseña was born in the South Central neighborhood of Los Angeles, Ca. After receiving a Bachelor's Degree in Philosophy from UCLA, he moved to South Korea to work as an English teacher and volunteer with a YMCA theatre troupe.
-After returning to the U.S., he participated in Americorps' Public Allies program, where he was introduced to MMAP.
-Since then, he's worked in programs, including HEArt, HHH, TMP, YLA, Gateway, and PAC.
+After returning home, he moved to the bay area to participate in Americorps' social justice oriented Public Allies fellowship concurrently with MMAP.
+Since then, he has worked every one of MMAP's programs, including HEArt, HHH, TMP, YLA, Gateway, and PAC.

 History through Hip Hop Director